dkarunakaran/carnd-behavioral-cloning-p3/README.md

 Flipped image:<br/>
 <img src="images/flipped_image.png">

 The tird technique used to translate the image and modify the angle accordingly.
-Same as any data augumentation, this can help the model to generalise so that it can handle in uncertainties
+Same as any data augumentation, this can help the model to generalise so that it can handle in uncertainties.

 ```
 # Getting trans images